Levitation of saints: Christianity

 The ability to levitate was attributed to figures in Early Christianity.
 The apocryphal Acts of Peter gives a legendary tale of Simon Magus' death.
 Simon is performing magic in the Roman Forum, and in order to prove himself to be a god, he flies up into the air.
 The apostle Peter prays to God to stop his flying, and he stops mid-air and falls, breaking his legs, whereupon the crowd, previously non-hostile, stones him to death.

-The church of Santa Francesca Romana claims to have been built on the spot in question (thus accepting the claim that Simon Magus could indeed fly), claims that Saint Paul was also present, and that a dented slab of marble that it contains bears the imprints of the knees of Peter and Paul during their prayer.
+The church of Santa Francesca Romana claims to have been built on the spot in question (thus accepting the claim that Simon Magus could indeed fly), claims that Paul was also present, and that a dented slab of marble that it contains bears the imprints of the knees of Peter and Paul during their prayer.

+Orthodoxy

+In recent times, John of Shanghai and San Francisco was said to be levitating while in prayer; an individual witnessed this when checking in on him while he was in prayer.
+George of Drama was also seen levitating during the Divine Liturgy.

+Catholicism

-Saint Francis of Assisi is recorded as having been "suspended above the earth, often to a height of three, and often to a height of four cubits" (around 1.3 to 1.8 m).
-St. Alphonsus Liguori, when preaching at Foggia, was lifted before the eyes of the whole congregation several feet from the ground.
-Liguori is also said to have had the power of bilocation.
+Francis of Assisi is recorded as having been "suspended above the earth, often to a height of three, and often to a height of four cubits" (around 1.3 to 1.8 m).
+Alphonsus Liguori, when preaching at Foggia, was lifted before the eyes of the whole congregation several feet from the ground.
+Catherine of Siena was similarly said to be levitating while in prayer, and a priest claimed to have seen the Holy communion flying from his hand straight to Catherine's mouth.

-In the Orthodox tradition St. John the Wonderworker (1896-1966) was said to be levitating while in prayer; an individual witnessed this when checking in on him while the Saint was in prayer.

 Flying or levitation was also associated with witchcraft.
 When it came to female saints, there was a certain ambivalence expressed by theologians, canon lawyers, inquisitors, and hagiographers towards the powers that they were purported to have.
 By 1500, the image of the female saint in popular imagination had become similar to that of the witch.
 Both witches and female saints were suspected of flying through the air, whether in saintly levitation or bilocation, or in a Witches' Sabbath.

+Islam

+Levitation is a practice often described in Islamic literature from antiquity until well into the medieval era.
+Revered prophets and Islamic saints are said to have flown.
+Those named as capable of "flight" have included the Islamic prophet Muhammed, the twelfth century Persian dervish, Qutb ad-Dīn Haydar and the ninth century Muslim saint Abu Yazid al-Bestami.